tizonia/tizonia-openmax-il/README.md

 > NOTE: Elementary OS and Linux Mint are supported on releases based on Ubuntu 'Trusty' or Ubuntu 'Xenial'.

-This script installs the [latest](https://github.com/tizonia/tizonia-openmax-il/releases/latest) release and its dependencies in a Debian-compatible system.
+Please note that the **recommended** way to install Tizonia is by running the following command, that installs in a Debian-compatible system the [latest](https://github.com/tizonia/tizonia-openmax-il/releases/latest) release of Tizonia along with all its dependencies.

 ```bash